Vision & Intent

 ‘Our education system has to prepare children for a world we cannot imagine’ (Dylan William 2013).

-The curriculum is designed to be relevant, meaningful and personalised to meet the needs of our children and will provide them with memorable experiences and rich opportunities from which they can use their knowledge, skills and understanding to make connections between their ideas and learning and use these in real life situations.
+The curriculum is designed to be relevant, meaningful and personalised to meet the needs of our children and will provide them with memorable experiences and rich opportunities from which they can use their knowledge, skills and understanding to make connections between their ideas and learning and use these in real life situations. (principles of key knowledge and love of learning)

 We have developed our curriculum around 5 core principles: